-Zhang \cite{zhang-eo} constructs a morphism from the special fiber of the Kisin integral model, see \cite{kisin-integral-models}, of a Hodge type Shimura variety to a stack of group-theoretic zips.
+Zhang \cite{zhang-eo} constructs a morphism from the special fiber of the Kisin integral model, see \cite{kisin-integral-models}, of a Hodge-type Shimura variety to a stack of group-theoretic zips.
 They then show that this morphism is smooth and thus gives an EO stratification with the desired properties.
 Shen and Zhang \cite{shen-zhang-eo} later generalize this to Shimura varieties of Abelian type.

-Shen, Yu and Zhang \cite{shen-yu-zhang} further generalize this to Shimura varieties of Abelian type at parahoric level, where the construction of integral models is due to Kisin and Pappas, see \cite{kisin-pappas-integral-models}.
+Shen, Yu and Zhang \cite{shen-yu-zhang} further generalize this to Shimura varieties of Abelian type at parahoric level, where the construction of integral models is due to Kisin and Pappas; see \cite{kisin-pappas-integral-models}.
 However, they only construct a morphism from each KR stratum of the special fiber of the Shimura variety into a certain stack of group-theoretic zips, parametrizing the EKOR strata contained in this KR stratum.
 Still, they show that this morphism is smooth, thus establishing the smoothness of the EKOR strata.

 Hesse \cite{hesse} considers an explicit moduli stack of polarized chains of $F$-zips and constructs a morphism from the Siegel modular variety into this stack.
-However it appears that such a morphism is not well-behaved in the general parahoric situation, see \Cref{rmk:chains-lau-zink}.
+However, it appears that such a morphism is not well behaved in the general parahoric situation; see \Cref{rmk:chains-lau-zink}.

 \item Xiao and Zhu \cite{xiao-zhu} consider a perfect moduli stack of mixed characteristic local shtukas as well as restricted versions in a hyperspecial situation.
-For a Shimura variety of Hodge type they construct a morphism from the perfection of its special fiber into the stack of local shtukas and show that it realizes the central leaves map.
-They claim that the induced morphism to the moduli stack of restricted local shtukas is perfectly smooth, see \cite[Proposition 7.2.4]{xiao-zhu}; however the author thinks that their proof contains an error that cannot be easily resolved (namely the diagram appearing in the proof is not commutative).
+For a Shimura variety of Hodge type, they construct a morphism from the perfection of its special fiber into the stack of local shtukas and show that it realizes the central leaves map.
+They state that the induced morphism to the moduli stack of restricted local shtukas is perfectly smooth, see \cite[Proposition 7.2.4]{xiao-zhu}, but the proof appears to be incomplete because the diagram used there is not commutative as required.